 We will ask you to fill out a questionnaire about yourself that will include questions about your race, ethnicity, gender, language, contacts, exposure, symptoms, living situation, health insurance status, your work, and other questions related to COVID-19.
 We will also ask you questions about how you feel about vaccines and testing for COVID-19.
 If you prefer not to answer one or more of these questions, you can skip them.
-If you are a patient at San Ysidro Health, we may also collect data from your San Ysidro Health medical record.
+We may also collect information about your medical care and collect data from your medical record if you are a patient at San Ysidro Health.

 We will show you how to collect a nose swab or saliva sample on yourself and watch you collect it.
 We will send your sample to be tested and will look for the virus that causes COVID-19 in the saliva or nose swab material you provide.
-The results of this test will be given to you in your preferred method: email, text, phone call, or postal mail and your doctor.
+The results of this test will be given to you and your doctor in your preferred method: email, text, phone call, or postal mail.
 The results will also be reported, as required, to the County of San Diego.
 You can choose to be tested up to a maximum frequency of 2 times a week, and no more than 55 tests/visits per year during the study period.
 If you choose to be tested again, the questionnaire we will ask you to fill out will be much shorter and will focus on your symptoms, possible exposures, previous testing, and persons you have had close contact with.

-Any left-over samples will have your personal identifying information removed and will be stored and may be used for other research purposes, including looking at your genetic code (if you give your consent) or the genetic code of the SARS-CoV-2 virus.
+Any left-over samples will have your personal identifying information removed and will be stored and may be used for other research purposes, including looking at your genetic code or the genetic code of the SARS-CoV-2 virus.